GrzegorzKozub/toys/README.md

 *RTX 5090* is undervolted by applying a 1000 MHz positive offset to the frequency at the desired voltage and flattening the curve from there.
 Additionally, power limit can be applied.

-In *Afterburner* curve editor, the frequency was increased by 1000 MHz for the desired voltage.
+In Afterburner curve editor, the frequency was increased by 1000 MHz for the desired voltage.
 Apply was hit.
 All points above the target frequency were selected while holding `Shift`.
 Any of the selected points was dragged down so that all of them dropped below the target frequency.
 Apply was hit again.

 Profiles and results

 1. Stock: 2680 MHz, 1005 mV, 600 W, GPU 74 °C, CPU 63 °C, 14333 pts
-2. 2917 Mhz @ 900 mV: 2512 MHz, 895 mV, 525 W, GPU 71 °C, CPU 63 °C, 3964 pts
+2. 2917 Mhz @ 900 mV: 2512 MHz, 895 mV, 525 W, GPU 71 °C, CPU 63 °C, 13964 pts
-3. 2572 Mhz @ 875 mV: 2310 MHz, 870 mV, 445 W, GPU 68 °C, CPU 63 °C, 3028 pts
+3. 2572 Mhz @ 875 mV: 2310 MHz, 870 mV, 445 W, GPU 68 °C, CPU 63 °C, 13028 pts
-4. 2242 Mhz @ 850 mV: 2025 MHz, 845 mV, 365 W, GPU 63 °C, CPU 62 °C, 1647 pts (applied on startup)
+4. 2242 Mhz @ 850 mV: 2025 MHz, 845 mV, 365 W, GPU 63 °C, CPU 62 °C, 11647 pts (applied on startup)

-Benchmarked using 3DMark 2.31.8385 Steel Nomad on Windows 11 24H2 26100.4484 and NVIDIA 576.80 with vertical sync was disabled.
+Benchmarked with 3DMark 2.31.8385 Steel Nomad on Windows 11 24H2 26100.4484 and NVIDIA 576.80 with vertical sync was disabled.

 Temperatures (°C): idle 39, gaming 58 @ 54%